Reorganizing topologies of Steiner trees to accelerate their elimination: Introduction

 We recall that \mbox{branch-and-bound} algorithms are a useful paradigm for combinatorial optimization problems (and others) that consists of a systematic enumeration of candidate solutions, those candidates forming a rooted tree.
 The algorithm explores branches of the tree, first checking the candidate branch solutions against a bound of the optimal solution.
 If the candidate solution is worse than the bound, this branch is cut from the tree.

 For our problem, nodes in the branch-and-bound tree correspond to full topologies, and each child is created by a \emph{merging process} of a new regular point with one edge of the current Steiner tree.
 This process consists of deleting the selected edge and joining its two extremities and the regular point we want to add to a new Steiner point.
 Each merging process therefore adds two edges and one Steiner point to the current Steiner tree.
 This operation will be explained in more details in \cref{sec:topreorga}.
 The root of the \mbox{branch-and-bound} tree is the unique full topology for three regular points, meaning the three are connected to one Steiner point.
 An immediate result is that the number of full topologies for $N$ regular points, that is, the number of nodes on the level $(N-2)$ of the branch and bound tree, is $1\times3\times5\times...\times(2N - 5)$.
-Therefore, one of the main challenges of this algorithm is to efficiently prune the \mbox{branch-and-bound} tree to minimize the number of explored topologies. \Cref{bbtree} shows how the topologies are organized in the \mbox{branch-and-bound} tree.
+Therefore, one of the main challenges of this algorithm is to efficiently prune the branch-and-bound tree to minimize the number of explored topologies. \Cref{bbtree} shows how the topologies are organized in the branch-and-bound tree.
 The Steiner minimal tree is one of the leaves, so the length of any leaf gives an upper bound on its size.
 Note that adding one point to a Steiner tree (going down one level in the \mbox{branch-and-bound} tree) cannot decrease its length.
 In the extreme case, if the new regular point is exactly on the edge we are merging, the length will stay the same.
 In any case, it cannot decrease.
 Therefore, any upper bound for the Steiner minimal tree is also a bound for the other Steiner trees.
 It then seems logical that, if we can find better upper bounds faster, we can prune the \mbox{branch-and-bound} tree more.
-To this end, we describe a new method in the next section.
-Our method is based on dynamic changes of topology during the optimization process.
-We present a way to jump from one topology to another by exchanging neighbors of two adjacent Steiner points.
-By doing so, we can reach smaller trees faster.
-This gives tighter upper bounds, and therefore avoids the need to explore much of the \mbox{branch-and-bound} tree.